- Project represents NYSDOT’s largest design-build project to date

 Awards: American Council of Engineering Companies (ACEC) National Recognition Award

-Services: lead designer, design-build
+Services: Lead designer, landscape architecture, design-build